romcal/romcal/README.md

 // Get calendar year dates for the specified year romcal.calendarFor(2020);

-// Get calendar year dates and do not convert moment date objects to ISO8601 strings romcal.calendarFor(true);
+// Get calendar year dates and do not convert Moment date objects to ISO8601 strings romcal.calendarFor(true);

 ```